Skip to content

 1. Identify the bottleneck:

-• Sort the transactions by the Duration column in descending order to see the longest running queries first.
+• Sort by the Duration column (descending) to see the longest running queries first.

 2. Drill down into a slow transaction: